 - Due to a localized reentry circuit.

-- Multiple reentry circuits randomly present, causing fibrillatory activity.
+- Multiple reentry circuits are randomly present, causing fibrillatory activity.

 Ectopic foci get formed inside the walls of the atria due to three main reasons.
 Firstly, due to structural remodeling (fibrosis).
 Secondly, due to electric remodeling (high levels of calcium entering the muscle of the heart, disturbing the ion balance).
 And thirdly, due to metabolic remodeling (high levels of lactate, promoting atrial remodeling).